 Judd installed three stacks in the north room in the east building at the Block.
-The stack format allowed for a number of combinations, including a single metal on all sides, referred to as “solid”; those with acrylic sheets on the top and bottom; and those with metal on the top and bottom and panels of acrylic on the three facing sides, referred to as “wraparound.”
+The stack format allowed for a number of combinations, including a single metal on all sides, referred to as “solid”; those with plexiglass on the top and bottom; and those with metal on the top and bottom and plexiglass on the three facing sides, referred to as “wraparound.”
 All units in a stack are uniform in their appearance.
 The dimensions of all three stacks at the Block make them “large” stacks, while the units in a “small” stack measure six by twenty-seven by twenty-four inches and can be installed on shorter walls.

 1 “Don Judd: An Interview with John Coplans,” in John Coplans, Don Judd, exh. cat.(Pasadena, CA: Pasadena Art Museum, 1971), 39.